Dominic Smith Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.
+- The Reds pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.84).
+- The Reds have a 4.86 team ERA that ranks 26th across all league pitching staffs.

-- The Reds give up the fourth-most home runs in baseball (156 total, 1.4 per game).
+- Reds pitchers combine to allow the fourth-most home runs in baseball (156 total, 1.4 per game).

+- Richardson starts for the first time this season for the Reds.

+- The right-hander is making his MLB debut at 23 years old.

 © 2023 Data Skrive.
 All rights reserved.